Ealey History, Family Crest & Coats of Arms

 Ealey Settlers in United States in the 20th Century

-- Martyn Ealey, aged 44, who emigrated to the United States from Penargyle, England, in 1908
+- Martyn Ealey, aged 44, who immigrated to the United States from Penargyle, England, in 1908

 - Hannah M. Ealey, aged 41, who landed in America from England, in 1909

 - John Joseph Ealey, who landed in America, in 1917